-Switzerland is still a relatively conservative country, with the mother tending to handle the majority of childcare responsibilities.
+Switzerland remains a relatively conservative country, with the mother tending to handle the majority of childcare responsibilities.
 But an increasing number of women in Switzerland are combining work with motherhood.

 Mothers employed in Switzerland are entitled to 14 weeks of statutory maternity leave at 80% of pay, beginning at the birth of the child.
 Many employers voluntarily offer more generous terms.
-There is no federally mandated paternity leaveexternal link or parental leave in Switzerland, though some employers offer it voluntarily.
+There is no federally mandated paternityexternal link or parental leave in Switzerland, though some employers offer it voluntarily.

-The majority of mothers of young children in Switzerland work part-time if they work, which means childcare solutions are mostly tailored to part-time hours.
-Fathers are increasingly taking up the option to work part-time too, to minimise the need for childcare – a culturally important goal for many Swiss people.
-Some 15% of fathers work part-time in Switzerland.
+The majority of mothers of young children in Switzerland work part-time if they work at all, which means that childcare solutions are mostly tailored to part-time hours.
+Fathers are increasingly also taking up the option of working part-time, to minimise the need to find childcare – a culturally important goal for many Swiss people.

 Finding suitable childcare is always a challenge for working parents, and all the more so in a foreign country.
 Many parents complain that Swiss childcare is expensive and too limited.

-Day care (crèche in French, Krippe or KiTa in German)
+Day care (Krippe or KiTa in German, crèche in French)

 There are more than 2,000 crèches in Switzerland, about 90% of which are privately run.
-They may receive government grants but are primarily financed by parents’ contributions, although the fees are usually subsidised by the canton using a scale based on the parents' income.
+They may receive government grants but are primarily financed by parent contributions, although the fees are usually also subsidised by the canton according to a scale based on income.